moraneus/TP-DejaVu/README.md

     - Garbage collector was not activated

 indicates that DejaVu predicts k=3 events ("Processed 3 events").
-The first two events didn't fail the property (they both equal to 0), while the third event failed the property (equal to 1).
+The first two events didn't fail the property (they both equal to 1 = True), while the third event failed the property (equal to 0 = False).
-The rest of the output information is a statistic about the evaluation with the addition of the currently predicted events.
+The rest of the output information is a statistic about the whole evaluation with the addition of the currently predicted events.

 **Timing results**
 The system will print the following timings: